ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 * Sustained disruption of voice chats, video chats, talks or other events.
 * Promoting or engaging in activities deemed illegal in the United States.
 * Recording of Video and Audio chats without the consent of all parties involved and the authorization of the moderation team.
-* Unwelcome sexual attention or advances.
 * Advocating for, or encouraging, any of the above behavior.

 **Members asked to stop any inappropriate behavior are expected to comply immediately.**

 If you're unclear if a communication, action, or behavior is respectful, ask someone instead of assuming.
 No, really.
 Just ask the Moderators and Administrators (henceforth the “**moderation team**") publicly or privately.
 We'd rather hear from you than hear about something you said or did after the fact, and we are here to help.

-Don't be a bystander, be a leader.
-Role model respectful behavior, but also help to address disrespect when you see it within your community.
+Don't be a bystander, be a good contributor.
+Role model respectful behavior, but also help to address disrespect when you see it.

 These policies also extend to usernames.